America keeps adding jobs but we're still not back to normal - KTVZ

 ADP’s own private payrolls report showed 534,000 jobs added in November.

 Meanwhile, weekly claims for unemployment benefits fell last month below their pre-pandemic numbers for the first time since the recovery started, dropping below 200,000 to a level not seen since since 1969.
-In this week’s Labor Department data, they were revised even lower to 194,000, adjusted for seasonal swings.
+In the latest Labor Department data, they were revised even lower to 194,000, adjusted for seasonal swings.

 However, last week, claims rose again to 222,000 with seasonal adjustments.